with Paediatric Nurse Lyndsey Hookway

 The next step is to have realistic expectations.
 Not all babies can sleep for 12 hours straight.
 In fact, it’s actually very common for children to have night wakes up to age 2.
 It might feel like all other babies are sleeping, but that isn’t always the reality.

 We also have to look within—why do we feel like we want our babies to sleep more?
 Is it out of need?
 Out of concern for our own physical or mental health, which is completely valid?
 Or is it out of social expectations and pressure?

 Sometimes the problem isn’t with our babies—it’s with our own expectations and reasoning.
 Sometimes, sleep isn’t a problem that needs to be “fixed.”

-(This is part 1 of a two-part series with Lyndsey on responsive sleep.
-Don’t miss our upcoming blog post about the ins and outs of co-sleeping!)
+This is part 1 of a two-part series with Lyndsey on responsive sleep.
+Make sure to read the second part of the blog post about the ins and outs of co-sleeping!